-Leading Software Developer accounts for once lost issues with Issuetrak
+Leading Software Developer Discovers Once Lost Issues with Issuetrak

 On the campus of a leading global software developer, not all engineers are hard at work on the next software release.
 An experienced team of engineers keeps hundreds of pieces of equipment in the video production center running smoothly.